Here, we show you how to write a PhD proposal that will stand out from the hundreds of others that are submitted each day.

 3. How does your thesis fill these gaps?

-Once you have laid out the context, you will be in a position to state your thesis statement.
+Once you have laid out the context, you will be in a position to make your thesis statement.
 A thesis statement is a sentence that summarises your argument to the reader.
 It is the ‘point’ you will want to make with your proposed research.

 Remember, the emphasis in the PhD proposal is on what you intend to do, not on results.
 You won’t have results until you finish your study.
 That means that your thesis statement will be speculative, rather than a statement of fact.